Race ready, street approved!

 - Positive bump stop eliminate possible over travel of ball joints.

 - Jig fitted and heliarc welded

 - Stock spring may be used if desired.

 - Powder coat finish

-- Control arms have a warranty
+- Control arms have a warranty (Details on request)

 In order for A-bodies to convert over to a Negative Roll system, four components are required.
 Tall GM spindles, special tubular upper control arms, machined lower ball joints, and different outer tie rods are required.
 Why?
 Because the donor cars spindle tapers are different.
 G-bodies only require tall GM spindles and special tubular upper control arms.
 Spindle tapers for this conversion are the same as the standard shorter spindle.

 If stock lower arms are used you will need machined lower ball joints part #2005 for installation.
 However, if you use lower control arm CNR-42L for standard springs or CNR-42H for coil-over applications, the correct ball joint for the spindle is used.